pbugnion/old-website/src/blog/content/phys2ds.md

 The transition to data science can be daunting.
 If you are finishing a PhD in a quantitative subject, you have a solid mathematical and logical grounding, but there is still a lot you need to learn to be an effective data scientist.
 This two-part blog post provides a (very opinionated) laundry list of skills that you might want to work on, both to prepare for interviews and when you are starting your new job.

 To convince you that what I'm saying is somewhat credible, here's my story.
 I finished a PhD in computational physics in Cambridge about 18 months ago.
-I then took part in a "bootcamp" to facilitate the transition from science to data science called [the ASI](http://theasi.co).
-I then joined what was at the time a small data science consultancy called [SCL Elections](http://scl.cc) as a data architect.
-As part of my job at SCL, I interviewed at least twenty data science and data engineering candidates, so I have experience on both sides of the table.
+I then took part in a "bootcamp" to facilitate the transition from science to data science called [the ASI fellowship](http://theasi.co).
+I then joined another small data science consultancy as a data architect before moving back to the ASI.
+As part of my job, I interviewed at least twenty data science and data engineering candidates, so I have experience on both sides of the table.

 ## The easy route